-“Can I stop hair loss?” is a pretty common question for guys to ask themselves when they notice their hair start changing.
+“Can I stop hair loss?” is a pretty common question for guys to ask themselves when they notice their thinning hair or a newly receding hairline.

 Unfortunately, the answer isn’t an easy yes or no. (We know—we also wish our bodies weren’t so complex.)

-The fact is that hair loss happens.
-It happens to most of us—two out of three guys will start to lose their hair by the age of 35, and 85% of American men have significantly thinning hair by the time they’re 50.
+Before you curse your genes, know that hair loss happens to most of us—two out of three guys will start to lose their hair by the age of 35, and 85% of American men have significantly thinning hair by the time they’re 50.

-However, there are two safe and effective formulas that are FDA-approved for preventing hair loss.
-So all hope is not lost when it comes to your hairline!
+However, all hope isn’t lost!
+There are two safe and effective formulas that are FDA-approved for preventing further hair loss.

-While you may read about other treatments, these are the two options that are clinically proven to work best.
+While you may read about other treatments or home remedies that promise immediate hair growth, these are the only two options that are clinically proven to work:

-The first one is called Minoxidil (generic Rogaine®).
+The first one is called minoxidil (generic Rogaine®).
 It’s a topical treatment that you apply twice a day.
 It is most effective for regrowth along the top of your head and crown.
 For minoxidil to work, you must be diligent about using it; it may take three to four months of regular use before you notice any improvement, and if you stop using it, any regrown hair will usually fall out within three months.
-Learn more about minoxidil.